Navigation: THE REMOTE DATABASE VERSION >

 Unlike all other versions of ACCOUNTS, with the Remote Database Version we take care of making regular database backups for you, so you don't have to worry about it!

-On each day on which you access a given ACCOUNTS web database, a backup of it will be made overnight, at 5am Eastern time / 2am Pacific time.
+On each day on which you access a given ACCOUNTS remote database, a backup of it will be made overnight, at 5am Eastern time / 2am Pacific time.
 The server that holds your database and backups is in Vancouver BC, Canada, and it is also backed up daily to another server elsewhere.